-One award will be made to a person currently working in research in an academic institution who is, or has previously been, a named awardee of the Council1, and who has made an exceptional contribution to research in their field.
+One award will be made to a well-established and highly accomplished researcher currently working in an academic institution, who is, or has previously been, a named awardee of the Council1, and who has made an exceptional contribution to research in their field.

-This category will be evaluated on the basis of:
+This category will be evaluated on the basis of substantiated examples of:

-- > excellence in research on the basis of published work; national and international acknowledgements; research awards secured; - > demonstration of leadership in their field; - > communication of their research; and - > impact of their research on knowledge, society or innovation.
+- excellence in research on the basis of research outputs, including published work; national and international acknowledgements; research awards secured; - > demonstration of leadership in their field; - > communication of their research; and - > impact of their research on knowledge, society or innovation.